bjoernellens1/ESP32-PowerGuard/README.md

 # ESP32-PowerGuard - Digitalization in Energy Engineering

 This repository contains the source code for our university group project focused on digitalizing energy engineering in the industrial sector.
-Our project aims to retrofit mobile robots with capable mini PCs while addressing a critical issue—two PC failures due to a faulty power converter.
-Collaborating with the electrical engineering department, we are identifying and mitigating faults.
+Our project aims to ensure save power distribution for retrofit mobile robots with capable mini PCs.
+This led to a little project using ESP32 and some relay boards.

-Key Features:
+### Key Features:

     ESP32-based power monitoring for voltage and consumption.
     Integration of 2 relay boards to prevent unforeseen voltage conditions.